 But buying a new dog toy every week isn’t always feasible!

-If you love treating your doggo to new toys on the regular, you should try making your own.
-It’s easy and fun to get creative with what you have on-hand.
-All it takes is a little bit of crafting and you can give your dog’s playtime a whole new twist!
+If you love treating your doggo to new toys regularly, you should try making your own.
+It’s easy and fun to get creative with what you have on hand.
+All it takes is a little bit of crafting, and you can give your dog’s playtime a whole new twist!

 From homemade puppy toys to challenging dog puzzles for your genius, full-grown pooch, here are 4 fun and easy DIY dog toys you can try.
 Let’s get crafty!

 When it comes to making homemade dog chew toys, it’s important to remember that our four-legged pals need mental exercise too!
 DIY interactive dog toys, treat dispensers, and puzzle toys for dogs are excellent ways to provide them with a mental challenge.

 A DIY snuffle ball is a fun foraging toy!
 Use small treats or kibble that are easy to sink down into the center of the ball, making it a challenge to shake free.
 You can also create a DIY snuffle mat instead of a ball by using a rubber sink mat instead of the ball in our instructions below.